Resolving duplicate nodes during parallel batch loads

 )

-If validation fails, trigger Error Handling & Rollback Mechanisms by reverting to a pre-ingestion snapshot.
-Maintain automated Graph Database Backup & Recovery Automation schedules using neo4j-admin database dump or cloud-native volume snapshots.
-Never attempt in-place duplicate deletion without a verified backup; DELETE operations on large datasets can trigger unbounded transaction logs and heap exhaustion.
+If validation fails, revert to a pre-ingestion snapshot taken with neo4j-admin database dump before the load began.
+Never attempt in-place duplicate deletion without a verified backup; DETACH DELETE on large node sets can trigger unbounded transaction logs and heap exhaustion.

 Cutover Optimization & Performance Tuning

-Clean parallel loads directly accelerate Legacy System Decommissioning & Cutover timelines.
+Clean parallel loads directly accelerate cutover timelines.
 Tune ingestion throughput by adjusting:

-dbms.memory.heap.initial_sizeanddbms.memory.pagecache.sizeto accommodate index growthdbms.transaction.timeout(default 60s) to prevent premature aborts during largeUNWINDbatches- Connection pool sizing (
+dbms.memory.heap.initial_sizeanddbms.memory.pagecache.sizeto accommodate index growthdb.transaction.timeout(disabled by default; set an explicit limit to prevent premature aborts during largeUNWINDbatches)- Connection pool sizing (

 max_connection_pool_size) to match worker thread count without exhausting OS file descriptors

-Validate final throughput using neo4j-admin database info and monitor dbms.queryLog.enabled=true for lock wait times.
-When duplicates are eliminated at the ingestion layer, Initial Load Performance Tuning shifts from data cleanup to index optimization and query routing, ensuring production stability from day one.
+Validate final throughput by monitoring the query log (db.logs.query.enabled=INFO) output for lock wait times and LockAcquisitionTimeout events.
+When duplicates are eliminated at the ingestion layer, performance tuning shifts from data cleanup to index optimization and query routing, ensuring production stability from day one.